CSCfi/csc-user-guide/docs/support/faq/i-cannot-login.md

 ## I can login to MyCSC but not the system I want to use

-If you can login to [MyCSC](https://my.csc.fi), there are two common reasons for login problems affecting other services:
+If you can login to [MyCSC](https://my.csc.fi), there are three common reasons for login problems affecting other services, like Puhti:

 1. The service you are trying to login is down or has issues.
 See notifications in your mailbox or at [research.csc.fi](https://research.csc.fi).
 Wait until the maintenance is completed or the issue is resolved.
-1. Your project does not have access to the service that you are trying to login, or the access has expired.
+1. Your project does not have access to the service that you are trying to login into.
 Check the services linked to your projects at MyCSC.
 You may want to [add service access for your project](../../accounts/how-to-add-service-access-for-project.md) or [create a new project](../../accounts/how-to-create-new-project.md).
+1. You just changed your password and it has not yet been updated on the system you try to access.
+Please allow for up to one hour and retry.
+Too many repeated failed attempts will (temporarily) block your IP or account.

 ## I cannot login to MyCSC